Steve Lombardi: The Brooklyn Brawler (1989–1993)

 After a breakup between The Red Rooster and Bobby Heenan, the latter invited Rooster onto the set of Prime Time Wrestling on January 23 to make the peace.
 When Rooster was about to shake Heenan's hand he was suddenly attacked by Lombardi, who hit Rooster and host Gorilla Monsoon with a stool.
 The next week Lombardi made his debut as "The Brooklyn Brawler".
 The Brawler character was that of a street fighter/thug, wearing battered jeans and a torn New York Yankees T-shirt, which was ironic, since the Yankees play in The Bronx and were hated by many Brooklynites when the Dodgers played in the borough until moving to Los Angeles in 1958.

 Under the tutelage of Bobby "The Brain" Heenan, the Brawler entered a feud with the Red Rooster.
 When the Red Rooster left Heenan's villain group and became a fan favorite, Heenan stated that he had made the Red Rooster a star and could do the same with anyone in the WWF.
-The Red Rooster defeated the Brooklyn Brawler on Saturday Night's Main Event XX, and then Heenan at WrestleMania V. The Brawler was defeated by the Rooster again on the May 20, 1989, episode of Superstars of Wrestling.
+The Red Rooster defeated the Brooklyn Brawler on Saturday Night's Main Event XX, and then Heenan at WrestleMania V, who had The Brawler in his corner during the match, which after he attacked Rooster to avenge Heenan's loss.
+The Brawler was defeated by the Rooster again on the May 20, 1989, episode of Superstars of Wrestling.
 His alliance with Heenan was then phased out, though in storyline Heenan said it was an amicable departure, and Heenan continued to speak highly of the Brawler whenever a match featured him.
 Lombardi soon returned to his former enhancement talent status and won only five more matches (Tom Stone, Jerry Monti, Paul Roma, and Al Perez) for the rest of 1989.
 However, he retained the Brawler gimmick, a role he utilized throughout his career.

 Now firmly re-established as an enhancement talent sans Heenan, 1990 marked a first for Lombardi when he wrestled his debut match at a PPV.
 At the 1990 Royal Rumble he was defeated by Paul Roma in a dark match, which marked the first of several PPVs where he worked the opening dark match to warm up the crowd.
 After sustaining numerous defeats to upper level talent such as Intercontinental Champion The Ultimate Warrior, Lombardi finally gained a measure of revenge by pinning The Red Rooster on March 18 in Calgary, Alberta.
 He began a winning streak against the Rooster, who soon departed the WWF.